• Skip to primary navigation

 Spoonful of Strawberry Rhubarb refrigerator Jam over a white bowl.

-Can you guess the Secret addition to our Strawberry Rhubarb Refrigerator Jam?
+Can you guess the Secret Addition?

 We added ginger.
 Yep Ginger!
 Ginger is warming and adds a little zip along with the lemon zest.
 According to Traditional Chinese Medicine (TCM) both Strawberries and rhubarb are cooling foods and to balance this we added warming ginger.
 If you want to refresh your memory about warming, cooling and neutral foods in TCM, be sure to read our article Introducing the Five Energies of Food.